User Level Authentication and Authorization

 Clients can obtain principalID and principalIDNS values via several methods.

 - Authenticating users against OCLC's Authorization Server.

-Clients can authenticate users via OCLC's OAuth Authorization Server which will return principalID and principalIDNS values for the user who authenticated.
-This is our preferred method for obtaining these values as it allows clients to use OAuth to obtain these values and each user utilizing the client can be identified in the request.
+Clients can authenticate users via OCLC's OAuth Authorization Server which will return principalID and principalIDNS values for the user who logged in.
+The IDs provided via these flows are designed to be used ONLY with OCLC's APIs and systems.

 - Authenticating users against a local User Authentication System.